tkoetting03/silicon/blog/opamp.md

 [^1]

-[^1]: I chose to represent an arbitrary amount of bits with variable $x$.
+[^1]: I chose to represent an arbitrary amount of bits with variable $$x$$.
 I was not sure how large the buses needed to be in designing this first simplest model, so I decided to leave it up to my later discretion.

 This is an _ideal_ and _general_ opamp that has no resistance, slew, feedback, or added complexity to achieve specific results.
 During creation I asked myself whether I wanted an opamp that would be created in perfect immitation of the real deal or one which is the _perfect abstract model_.
 I settled upon the latter, as immitating real world constraints with test benches and design features was not my goal in creating the verilog opamp.